TRAVEL INFO & LOCATION

 Walking

-The A862 and A833 main roads to the festival are not safe to walk along.
+The A862 and A833 main roads to the festival are not safe to walk along due to narrow roads and vehicle movement.

-If you are thinking of walking or beating the traffic by being dropped off near enough to walk, please get dropped off at a bus stop to travel the last section.
+If you are thinking of walking or beating the traffic by being dropped off near enough to walk, please get dropped off at a bus stop to travel the last section or ask to be dropped off at the official Pick Up and Drop Off area on site, for your own safety.

 Air